-Abstract-A formal structured plan to build a Stabilized Lithium Metal Powder (SLMP) coating machine is presented in this report.
-A project plan that outlines the design and analysis, risk and reliability assessments, detailed design and design manufacturing, procurement, communications, environmental safety and ethics and future work.
-Through these topics a viable and efficient concept can be presented in this document.
-Using the dry method proposed, SLMP particles will be loaded on top of a copper sheet (electrode), with a loading range of ~0.5-3 mg/cm^2.
+A formal structured plan to build a Stabilized Lithium Metal Powder (SLMP) coating machine is presented in this report.
+This project plan outlines the design and analysis, risk and reliability assessments, detailed design and design manufacturing, procurement, communications, environmental safety and ethics, and future work.
+Using the dry method proposed, SLMP particles will be loaded on top of a copper sheet (electrode), with a loading range of ~0.5-3 mg/cm.
 The goals describe the ideal objectives and properties of uniformly coating the electrode.
 There are several constraints that need to be meet in order to realize our design.
 These designs are discussed as function analysis, design concepts, and evolution of design.
 The functional analysis incorporates both the mechanical and electrical design components that can be implemented and tested.
 Varying the funnel nozzle size and/or the mesh shape can improve the results of loading the SLMPs.
 The effectiveness of the design will be determined by addressing the risks and uncertainties.
 The methodology to implement our design is determined by a schedule of workload and resource allocation.
 Future work on the project scope is detailed to demonstrate schedule for prototype building.